Nasenboi/similarity-of-singing-voices-survey/README.md

 # Similarity of Singing Voices Survey

+## The Survey is Online! 🌍

+Visit [similarity-of-singing-voices.com](similarity-of-singing-voices.com) to participate in it.
+Every answer is appreciated!

+## Description

 This project is a custom-built survey for my master’s thesis:
 _"Comparing Perceptual Similarity of Singing Voices with Digital Voice Representations."_